K6 Math Logo

 This is the method I highly encourage you to use when teach your child.
 For this reason, it is really important that when you start to tutor your child, you encourage them to read their questions out loud, this way, you will hear how they are understanding the question!

-Lets Establish the Facts and Rules of Multiplying Fractions.
+The Facts and Rules of Multiplying Fractions

 Saying this question as follows ....

-Three quarters multiplied by 3 equalls what?
+Three quarters multiplied by 3 equals what?

 Sounds very much like ...

-Three 'things' multiplied by three equalls what?
+Three 'things' multiplied by three equals what?

 Well 3 x 3 = 9; so 3 quarters x 3 = 9 quarters.